Amedeo m Italian

-ANDY m & f English
+Andy m & f English

-Diminutive of ANDREW
+Diminutive of Andrew

-or sometimes ANDREA (2)
+or sometimes Andrea 2

 .
 American pop artist and filmmaker Andy Warhol (1928-1987) was a famous bearer of this name.

-BENVENUTO m Italian
+Benvenuto m Italian

 in Italian.
 A famous bearer was the Italian Renaissance sculptor and writer Benvenuto Cellini (1500-1571).

-BLAKE m English
+Blake m English

-From a surname which was derived from Old English blæc "black"
+From a surname that was derived from Old English blæc "black"

 or blac "pale"

 .
 A famous bearer of the surname was the poet and artist William Blake (1757-1827).

-CLAUDE m & f French, English
+Claude m & f French, English

-French masculine and feminine form of CLAUDIUS
+French masculine and feminine form of Claudius

 .
 In France the masculine name has been common since the Middle Ages due to the 7th-century Saint Claude of Besançon.
 It was imported to Britain in the 16th century by the aristocratic Hamilton family, who had French connections.
 A famous bearer of this name was the French impressionist painter Claude Monet (1840-1926).

-DIEGO m Spanish
+Diego m Spanish

-Possibly a shortened form of SANTIAGO
+Possibly a shortened form of Santiago

 .
 In medieval records Diego